angelpinheiro/bikenance-app/README.md

 |:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:-------------------------------------:|
 | <img src="assets/6.png" width="120"> | <img src="assets/7.png" width="120"> | <img src="assets/8.png" width="120"> | <img src="assets/9.png" width="120"> | <img src="assets/10.png" width="120"> |

-> **Bikenance is an ongoing learning project**, there may be changes or updates made at any time without prior notice.
+## Features

-## Key Features
+## Features

-- **Strava Integration**: Bikenance integrates with Strava (import user profile and user bikes, and receive new user activities).
-Activity data from Strava is used to update bike and component mileage and usage hours.
+- **Strava Integration**: Connect your Strava account to import your user profile and bikes.
+Stay updated with new activity information.
+The app uses Strava activity data to keep track of mileage and usage hours for your bikes and components.

-- **Component Management**: Manage the components of your bikes, such as forks, wheels, chains, etc. Record details such as the brand, model, and installation date for each component, and associate them with your Strava-imported bikes.
+- **Component Management**: Easily add or remove bike components.
+Keep a record of when each component was installed and link them to your
+  Strava-imported bikes.

-- **Maintenance Tracking**: Setup mileage-based or time-based maintenance rules for your bike components, which will be automatically updated with each new activity.
+- **Maintenance Tracking**: Set up maintenance rules based on mileage or time intervals for your bike components.
+The app will automatically adjust these rules with each new activity you undertake.

-- **Maintenance Reminders**: Receive timely notifications and reminders when maintenance tasks or component replacements are necessary, calculated based on accumulated mileage and usage hours.
+- **Maintenance Reminders**: Receive timely notifications and reminders for maintenance tasks and component replacements.

-- **Maintenance History**: Keep a maintenance history for each component.
-Record repairs, part replacements, adjustments, and other maintenance tasks performed.
+- **Maintenance History**: Maintain a detailed history for each component's maintenance.
+Keep track of repairs, part replacements, adjustments, and other tasks performed on your bike.

-## Roadmap

-### MVP Version

-- Strava integration
-  - Login with strava
-  - Import user profile and bikes from Strava
-  - Keep track of user past rides and receive new ones.
-- Bike components registration.
-- Basic maintenance tracking based on mileage and usage hours.
-- Maintenance reminders based on accumulated mileage and usage hours.

-### Future versions
+### Future development ideas

 - 📄 Invoice and Note Storage: Allow users to store invoices and notes related to repairs carried out at specialized stores.